Wegii/tumh/README.md

 # tumh
-Experimental App written with Flutter
+Experimental App writte with Flutter to help organization of different lectures at univer